nmolaei7878/PartyPlan/README.md

 ---

-## **(27, May,2023)**
+## **(28, May,2023)**

 - **Performance**
-  - perevent re-rendering using React Dev Tools.
+- Prevent re-rendering using React Dev Tools.

-    - All the lists item on selection,
+  - List items on selection,
   - Next Button,
-    - Header Stepper.
+  - Header Stepper,
+  - Route Indicator.

+- **Hooks** refactor functions and turn them into the hook

+  - useDiffrenceDateTime
+  - useNextStep
+  - usePlanSeperator

 - **Component Structure**

-  - create a new component and a data type for guest and occasion pages, that use the similar implementation like other create-plan outlets ( question+answer)
+  - create a new component and a data type for guest and occasion pages, that uses a similar implementation to the other create-plan outlets ( question+answer)

 ---